uchicago-cs/student-resource-guide/tutorials/linux-tip-tricks.rst

 - ``Ctrl-L`` will clear the text from current terminal

 You have finished the tips and tricks section.

-Please move on to the next section required by your instructor.
+If you have been referred to this tutorial as part of a class you are taking, please move on to the next section required by your instructor.